-If a batch of finished plant material fails to meet a metal or a bacteria/fungi/mycotoxin standard described in Exhibits 4 and 6, the finished plant material cannot be dispensed to a patient as finished medical marijuana.
-It may be used to derive other finished medical marijuana products (e.g., resins, concentrates).
-While the finished plant material or finished medical marijuana product may be treated in a manner to reduce the concentration of metals or bacteria/fungi/mycotoxin contaminants, the finished plant material or finished medical marijuana product may not be treated to bind or restrict the availability of the metals or bacteria/fungi/mycotoxin in an analysis without reducing the total contaminant content.
+If a batch of finished plant material fails to meet a metal or a bacteria/fungi/mycotoxin standard described in Exhibits 4 and 6, the finished plant material cannot be dispensed to a consumer or patient as finished Marijuana without first being reanalyzed and/or remediated pursuant to 935 CMR 500.160(13) or 935 CMR 501.160(12).
+Finished plant material that fails to meet a metal or a bacteria/fungi/mycotoxin standard may be used to derive other finished Marijuana products (e.g., resins, concentrates).
+While the finished plant material or finished Marijuana product may be treated in a manner to reduce the concentration of metals or bacteria/fungi/mycotoxin contaminants, the finished plant material or finished Marijuana product may not be treated to bind or restrict the availability of the metals or bacteria/fungi/mycotoxin in an analysis without reducing the total contaminant content.

-If a batch of finished plant material fails to meet a pesticide residue and plant growth regulator limit described in Exhibit 5 and Section 7.3 it cannot be dispensed to patients or used to derive other products.
-The batch may be retested once.
-If the batch fails the retest it must be destroyed.
+If a batch of finished plant material fails to meet a pesticide residue and plant growth regulator limit described in Exhibit 5, Exhibit 5a and Section 7.3, cannot be dispensed to consumers or patients or used to derive other products.
+Marijuana and Marijuana products that fail for pesticides or plant growth regulators may not be remediated and the associated batch will be subject to an Order of Destruction issued by the Commission at its discretion.

-If a concentrate or resin exceeds the residual solvent requirements described in Exhibit 7 and Section 7.5 it cannot be dispensed to patients.
-The concentrate/resin may be processed and retested.
-If upon retest the concentrate/resin meets the residual solvent standard, the ultimate finished medical marijuana products may be dispensed to patients as long as all applicable limits are met.
+If a concentrate or resin exceeds the residual solvent requirements described in Exhibit 7 and Section 7.5 it cannot be dispensed to consumers or patients without first being reanalyzed and/or remediated pursuant to 935 CMR 500.160(12) and/or 935 CMR 501.160(11).
+If upon reanalysis and/or remediation the concentrate/resin meets the residual solvent standard, the ultimate finished Marijuana product may be dispensed to consumers and patients as long as all applicable limits are met.

-As required by 105 CMR 725.105(C)(2)(b), the RMD must maintain the results of all testing for no less than one year.
-These records must be available for inspection by the Department, upon request (105 CMR 725.105(I)), and maintained at the RMDs expense in a form and location acceptable to the Department for at least two years after closure (105 CMR 725.105(I)(7)).
+As required by 935 CMR 500.160(5) and 935 CMR 501.160(5), the Licensee must maintain the results of all testing for no less than one year.
+These records must be available for inspection by the Commission upon request.